glcapps/ContextInterfaceApplications/README.md

 # Context Interface Applications, The Interface Moves Inside the Model

+## TL;DR

+Software already knows how to guide people: show the right state, constrain the right actions, and make the next valid step obvious.
+Context Interface Applications apply that same discipline to agents.
+The model should not be handed a giant prompt blob and told to cope; it should be shown a projected application surface with visible state, scoped tools, explicit workflow position, and constrained transitions.
+The hard problem is not storing more information but projecting the correct slice of state into the context window at the correct moment.
+Context is therefore not just payload but interface; hallucination is often interface ambiguity; determinism comes more from constrained surfaces than from model tuning; and XHTML-like structure is unusually powerful because both web tooling and model training already treat it as first-class.
+In short: context engineering curates tokens, while Context Interface Applications render an oriented work surface for the model.

 ## Framing the Shift
 1. From UI to Context: Where the Interface Went